Community First CU Christmas Cracker

-- Interest rate.
-Earn a variable rate of interest on your deposit: 1.50% p.a.
+Earn a variable rate of interest on your deposit: 0.7% p.a.
 Interest is calculated on the minimum monthly account balance and paid to your account on the last day of October.
 Unlike other savings accounts, there are no conditions like minimum account balances or monthly deposits to get the full rate of interest.

-Click ‘Go to Site’ to start an online application for the Community First Christmas Cracker Account.
-A new window will open directing you to the Community First website and the application page.
+How to applyVisit the Community First website to start an online application for the Community First Christmas Cracker Account.

 - Minimum age.
 You can apply for this account if you're old enough to hold an eligible form of identification.